orscf/orscf-specification/_/EDMX/StudyWorkflowDefinition/ORSCF-StudyWorkflowDefinition.md

 #### InducedProcedure.**SchedulingOffsetFixpoint** (Field)
 ```
-0=StartOfScheduleOrCycle: when the start of the parent Schedule (for the current cycle) was induced / -1=CompletionOfPredessessor: when the direct predecessor (based on the 'Position') within the current schedule was completed / 1..x: when the predecessor at the Position within the current schedule, ADRESSED by the given value, was executed *this behaviour can be concretized via 'SchedulingByEstimate'
+0=InducementOfScheduleOrCycle: when the start of the parent Schedule (for the current cycle) was induced / -1=InducementOfPredessessor: when the direct predecessor procedure or subschedule (based on the 'Position') within the current schedule was induced / 1..x: when the predecessor at the Position within the current schedule, ADRESSED by the given value, was induced
+*items of sub-schedules are not relevant - when addressing a sub-schedule as predecessor, then only its entry will be used
+*this behaviour can be concretized via 'SchedulingByEstimate'
 ```

 #### InducedProcedure.**SchedulingByEstimate** (Field)